Antidepressants (album): Promotion and singles

 Suede performing at Alexandra Palace, July 2024.

-During the Isle of Wight Festival performance, Suede debuted a track from the forthcoming album, entitled "Antidepressants".
+During the Isle of Wight Festival performance in mid-2024, Suede debuted Antidepressantss title track.
 On 12 May 2025, the band released a video of a separate live performance of the song from July 2024 at Alexandra Palace, London.
 One week later, Suede revealed the lead single, "Disintegrate", with a black and white music video directed by Chris Turner.
 The single was also accompanied with details of the album, including the title, artwork, release date, and track listing.
 After releasing their second single "Trance State" on 11 June, Suede premiered "Dancing with the Europeans" on 28 July with another video by Turner, filmed during a gig at Bush Hall, London.
-It was inspired by a separate gig in Spain that helped to bring Anderson out of a depressive state.

-In promotion for Antidepressants, the September 2025 issue of the UK magazine Mojo features the band on one of two alternate front covers, the other being Brian Wilson of the Beach Boys; the issue includes a 15-track covermount CD of Suede material with the title Outsiders: Live.
-Rare.
-Unreleased.
-1990–2025, containing the aforementioned performance of "Antidepressants" at Alexandra Palace, a demo of "Disintegrate", and the album track "Criminal Ways".
-On 26 August 2025, just ten days before its release, Suede performed the album in full at the Clore Ballroom in Southbank Centre, London, where they are scheduled to return in September for a week-long residency dubbed Suede Takeover.
+On 26 August 2025, just ten days before its release, Suede performed the album in full at the Clore Ballroom in Southbank Centre, London, where they were scheduled to return in September for a week-long residency dubbed Suede Takeover.
 During the concert, Anderson shared that the band intends for Antidepressants to be the second part in a trilogy of "black and white" albums including Autofiction, with the third part to be released later in the decade.
 On 19 October, Suede performed "Disintegrate" live on the BBC Two programme Later... with Jools Holland.
+On 13 January 2026, Suede released "Sweet Kid" as the fourth single in anticipation of a UK tour.
+Promotionally, it was marketed as a double A-side single with "Antidepressants".

 Release

 Antidepressants was released on 5 September 2025 through BMG.
 In addition to standard physical formats (CD, vinyl, and cassette), a deluxe CD containing three bonus tracks was made available and packaged in a "Hessian slip case", and the Japanese CD contains a separate bonus track entitled "Medication".
+Prior to release, the September 2025 issue of the UK magazine Mojo included a 15-track covermount CD of Suede material with the title Outsiders: Live.
+Rare.
+Unreleased.
+1990–2025, containing the aforementioned performance of "Antidepressants" at Alexandra Palace, a demo of "Disintegrate", and the album track "Criminal Ways".

+Commercial performance

+In the UK, Antidepressants had debuted at the top of the Official Charts' midweek update chart, and while it led in physical and digital sales by a considerable margin, the unavailability of Spotify data during much of the week obscured the number of sales-equivalent streams.
+Ultimately, Sabrina Carpenter's Man's Best Friend retained the number one position from the previous week.
 Antidepressants debuted on the UK Albums Chart at number two, selling 16,091 units in the first week, more than its predecessor Autofiction.
-Suede had led on the midweek update chart days earlier, and while Antidepressants led in physical and digital sales by a considerable margin, the unavailablity of Spotify data during much of the week obscured the number of sales-equivalent streams.
-Ultimately, Sabrina Carpenter's Man's Best Friend retained the number one position from the previous week.
 The album did, however, debut at number one on both the Scottish and UK Independent Albums Charts.
+Additionally, it reached the top 10 in Austria and in Belgium's Wallonia region, and it charted within the top 40 in Belgium's Flanders region, Finland, Germany, Ireland, the Netherlands, Spain, and Switzerland.